 Any product has the potential to become a dangerous product and become the focus of a product liability claim.
-From the parts used to making the product to the assembly of the product to the actual design of the product itself, there are many things that can go wrong, resulting in products that are unsafe and downright dangerous.
+From the parts used to make the product to the assembly of the product to the actual design of the product itself, there are many things that can go wrong, resulting in products that are unsafe and downright dangerous.
 Cars, for example, are often recalled when a particular part of the safety, steering or braking systems turns out to be faulty.
 Toys with lead paint make their way through to store shelves, resulting in damages to children who play with them.
 Medical devices thought to be safe are inserted into the body, only to wreak havoc and cause damage, sometimes life-threateningly so.
 When products are dangerous and cause harm, then consumers have a right to collect damages from the at-fault party.
-SMA Law Group has historically helped product liability claimants hold defendants responsible when products cause injury.
+SMT Legal has historically helped product liability claimants hold defendants responsible when products cause injury.
 Contact our Westmoreland County product liability attorney right away if you’ve experienced an injury due to an unsafe or dangerous product.

 Types of Faulty Products

 Faulty or dangerous products are those that create a significant risk of injury to consumers who use the product.
-Every year, product liability lawsuits make up a huge percentage of personal injury claims due to the large number of people who are injured as a result of using faulty products.
+Every year, product liability lawsuits make up a huge percentage of personal injury claims due to a large number of people who are injured as a result of using faulty products.

 Some types of faulty products include: